arassec/igor/module-file/src/main/resources/doc/sftp-file-connector.md

 Username | A username for authentication/authorization.
 Password | A password for authentication/authorization.
 Stric hostkey checking | If checked, the host key of the server will be verified.
 If unchecked, the host key is ignored.
-Preferred authentications | List of preferred SFTP authentication methods for this service.
+Preferred authentications | List of preferred SFTP authentication methods for this connector.
 Timeout | A timeout in seconds after which requests to the SFTP server will be aborted.